bytecodealliance/cap-std/README.md

 typically coarse-grained and configured outside of the application.

 Capability-based security seeks to avoid ambient authority, to make sandboxing finer-grained and composable.
-To open a file, one needs a handle to a directory it's in:
+To open a file, one needs a [`Dir`], representing an open directory it's in:

 ```
     let file = dir.open("the/thing.txt")?;